 Paragraph 3.15a.2 Early Promotion or Tenure

-Because sufficient time is necessary to demonstrate consistent levels of performance in the areas of teaching, scholarship, and service, early consideration for tenure and promotion is rare.
+Because sufficient time is necessary to demonstrate consistent levels of performance which Meet Expectations or Exceed Expectations in the areas of teaching, scholarship, and service, early consideration for tenure and promotion is rare.
 The awarding of tenure, promotion to Associate Professor, or promotion to Professor one year prior to the expiration of the sixth year of service may be justified in cases of exceptional performance.
 Exceptional performance includes cases in which the candidate clearly Meets Expectations in all areas and Exceeds Expectations in teaching plus one additional area of scholarship or service during three years of evaluations, not necessarily consecutively.
 They must also Meet Expectations or Exceed Expectations for the cumulative standards and criteria for tenure and/or promotion to be eligible, as documented in the Department Standards and Criteria Document (Subdivision 3.1f).

 A faculty member may request through a letter early tenure or promotion to the department head no later than April 30.
 An early tenure or promotion bid must be approved by the department head and Dean.